We are the Democratic Party in Washington state. We work to elect Democrats, uphold Democratic values, and support Democrats across the state.

 This graphic shows the organizational structure of the Washington State Democratic Party.

 The Democratic National Committee (DNC) is the national umbrella organization for the Democratic Party.
-It is currently presided over by Chair Rep. Debbie Wasserman Schultz.
-Each State Democratic Party organization sends representatives to the DNC.
+It is currently presided over by Chair Jaime Harrison.
+Each state democratic party organization sends representatives to the DNC.
 The DNC takes the lead in setting the Democratic agenda for the nation.
 Visit the DNC website.